 Retention permission is permission for a structure already built without permission.
-This is very risky, but retention permission is there to try regularise the matter with the local Authority, the process and procedure are exactly the same for both planning permission and retention.
+This is very risky, but retention permission is there to try to regularise the matter with the Local Authority, the process and procedure are exactly the same for both planning permission and retention.

-It is an offence to carry out any work that requires planning permission, without planning permission.
-The offence can carry very heavy fines and even imprisonment.
+It is an offense to carry out any work that requires planning permission, without planning permission.
+The offense can carry very heavy fines and even imprisonment.
 However, if a genuine mistake has been made, it is possible to apply for Retention planning permission to retain the unauthorised development.
 This permission may be refused, in which case, the unauthorised development will have to be demolished.

 Generally, the local planning authority must make an initial decision on a planning application within 8 weeks of receiving the application and a further 4 weeks for a final decision or Final Grant of permission.
 The process may take longer should the authority need further information, or if any appeals were lodged.

-The procedures for planning permission (after you agree a design) requires that your Architect must give a public notice of your proposals before making an application.
+The procedures for planning permission (after you agree on a design) require that your Architect must give public notice of your proposals before making an application.
 This must be done by placing a notice in a locally circulating newspaper (your local authority will have a list) and putting up a site notice that can be clearly read.
-You will find details of information that must be contained in the notices in the planning application form.
+You will find details of the information that must be contained in the notices in the planning application form.

 The application must be received by the local authority within 2 weeks of the notice appearing in the local newspaper and the erection of the site notice.
 The site notice must remain in place for at least 5 weeks from the date of receipt of the planning application.
 (Please note, nine days over Christmas, from 24 December to 1 January, are not taken into account when calculating the 5-week period).